US women beat Canada 3-0 in Olympic qualifying final - WHIZ News

 Williams finally broke through Canada’s defense with a blast into the upper corner for a 1-0 lead.
 Horan doubled it 10 minutes later when she dribbled around two defenders and finished with a perfectly placed shot that Labbe couldn’t reach.

-After her late goal, Rapinoe struck her victory pose, made famous last summer when the United States won the World Cup.
+After her late goal, Rapinoe struck her victory pose with both arms raised toward the crowd, a move made famous last summer when the United States won the World Cup.

+“I actually don’t think they did too much to adjust.
+We made three individual mistakes, and gave them three goals,” Sinclair said.
+“I thought we played a pretty even first half, obviously they dominated possession.
+But against a team like that, you can’t give them goals, and we did that tonight.”

-Both teams went undefeated in the run-up to the final, with Canada scoring 23 goals and the United States scoring 22.
+Both teams went undefeated in the run-up to the final match, with Canada scoring 23 goals and the United States scoring 22.

-Canada has won just three times in the 60-match series against their North American rival.
+Canada has won just three times in the 60-match series against its North American rival.

 Attendance was announced at 17,489 at Dignity Health Sports Park, home of the LA Galaxy.
 The United States hasn’t lost on home soil since July 2017.